dmytrosen/HostsSwitch/README.md

 "hosts" file and flushes DNS at the touch of a button, as well as it shows content of active "hosts" file of each computer.

+##### Note: HostsSwitch C# project can be opened in Visual Studio 2017, targeting .NET framework 4.7.

 How it works
 ============